ChrisMantegna/Lab_Notebook/README.md

 ### February 20

 Monday.
 I am grateful for the three-day weekend so I could take a real break and get some project planning done.
 I am not where I want to be right now, so I spent the day reading cool papers and mapping out the major projects I have in the air as well as projected some plans for the remainder of the year.
+I finished by completing the applicant review for my FHL REU and picking out my top 3-5 candidates.
+This is exciting!

 ---